Man found burned, dismembered in Fort Worth dumpster was scared of someone, report says

 Loughman declined to comment on the statements made by Torres.

-Torres told KDFW-TV that he had not heard from Lueras in years, but the 42-year-old recently connected with some family members as he attempted to hide.
+Torres told KDFW that he had not heard from Lueras in years, but the 42-year-old recently connected with some family members as he attempted to hide.

 “Whoever did this definitely wanted to make an example out of him,” Torres said.